Drinking in Thailand is typically a lighthearted occasion filled with laughter, food, and friendly gestures.

 Redbull originated in Thailand; the local stuff sold in small, glass bottles is rumored to be stronger and more effective than the Redbull sold from cans in the West.
 Thai Redbull does contain a different formula, has more caffeine content, and has a sweeter taste.
 Unlike Redbull sold in Western countries, Thai Redbull isn’t carbonated.

-Without the carbonation, those compact, glass bottles of Redbull are incredibly easy to down in one gulp—but be mindful about how much you consume!
+Without the carbonation, those compact, glass bottles of Redbull are incredibly easy to down in one gulp—but be mindful of how much you consume!
 Shark and M150 are competing energy drinks that are sometimes substituted for Redbull.

 The local spirit of choice is Sangsom, a popular rum, with an ABV of 40%.
 Although Sangsom is often referred to as a whiskey, it’s brewed from sugarcane and aged in oak barrels, categorizing it as a rum.